How to Choose Your Cruise to the British Isles and Northern Europe

 Around Reykjavik, the landscape is all volcanic fissures, rushing rivers and mossy hills; it’s Game of Thrones country, as you’ll be constantly reminded.
 You’ll no doubt visit Geysir, a powerful geyser that shoots boiling water 60 feet in to the air every few minutes, or spend a day floating in the silica-rich water of the geothermically heated Blue Lagoon, incongruously located on a plain tumbled with spiky lava rocks.

 Choose Your Cruise: Iceland is a destination that appeals to expedition-minded travelers who want an in-depth experience around the island on Silver Cloud and classic voyagers who want to see major cities between Reykjavik and other Northern Europe and British Isles/Atlantic Coast ports.
-Another exotic option: An around-the-country immersion is a top bucket list choice; a 10-day trip on Silver Whisper is a great choice.
+Classic cruises aboard Silver Moon, with its S.A.L.T.
+(Sea and Land Taste) program, are also available.